YunoHost-Apps/roundcube_ynh/README.md

   * Scroll to the bottom of the page and put `https://github.com/jeromelebleu/roundcube_ynh/tree/dev` under **Install custom app**.

+## Upgrade

+You can upgrade to this package from the command line for testing purpose with:

+    $ sudo yunohost app upgrade -u https://github.com/jeromelebleu/roundcube_ynh/tree/dev roundcube

 ## Extend and tweaks

 ### Configuration